Sey56/paracore-help/docs/privacy.md

 **Last Updated:** December 25, 2025

-This Privacy Policy describes how Paracore ("we", "us", or "our") handles your data when you use the Paracore desktop application and its associated Revit add-in.
+This Privacy Policy describes how Paras Codarch ("we", "us", or "our") handles your data when you use the Paracore desktop application and its associated Revit add-in.

 Paracore is designed with a **"Local-First"** architecture.
 We believe your automation scripts and project data should remain under your control.